-HYDRATE Mode
+HYDRATE Mode¶

-Governing Equations
+Governing Equations¶

-The HYDRATE mode involves two components (water and gas), four phases (liquid, gas, hydrate, and ice) coupled to energy conservation.
-Mass conservation equations have the form
+(liquid, gas, hydrate, and ice) coupled to energy conservation.
+Mass

 for liquid, gas, hydrate, and ice saturations \(s_{l,\,g,\,h,\,i}^{}\), mobile phase density \(\rho_{l,\,g}^{}\), diffusivity \(D_{l,\,g}^{}\), Darcy velocity \({\boldsymbol{q}}_{l,\,g}^{}\) and liquid and gas mole fractions \(x_j^{l,\,g}\).
 Mole fractions of components in the hydrate and ice phases are fixed.
 The energy conservation equation can be written in the form